 Assessing Compliance with BSA Regulatory Requirements

-Objective.
-Assess the bank’s compliance with statutory and regulatory requirements for the reporting of international shipments of currency or monetary instruments.
+Objective: Assess the bank’s compliance with the BSA regulatory requirements for the reporting of international shipments of currency or monetary instruments.

 |< Previous Page

-Foreign Bank and Financial Accounts Reporting - Examination Procedures
+Reports of Foreign Financial Accounts - Examination Procedures

 |Next Page >